shahnawazshahin/steam-using-gamescope-guide/README.md

   dnf remove mangohud
   ```

 ### I'm interested in understanding more about these script files.
-What do each of these script files do?
+What does each of these script files do?

 Details of each helper script include:

 * `usr/bin/gamescope-session`: A script that launches the Steam client into SteamOS mode using Gamescope.

+* `usr/bin/gamescope-session-manager`: A script that launches the Steam client into SteamOS mode using Gamescope, with extended capabilities to seamlessly switch between SteamOS mode and the desktop.

 * `usr/bin/jupiter-biosupdate`: A dummy script that informs the Steam client of no bios updates as they`re only relevant for the Steam Deck and other SteamOS-compatible devices.